 - 8. A number of counter-terrorism measures related to security infrastructure involve the use of technologies, which in turn involve the recording, collection, storing and sharing of information.
 Such measures as the circulation of secret watch lists, data sharing agreements and the creation of profiles on travellers may have a serious impact on the right to privacy.12 It is therefore important to understand the extent to which a State may lawfully limit this right, recognizing that the State must also continue to take active steps to protect individual privacy. - 9.
 States must be held accountable for the design and implementation of security infrastructure.13 When a violation of human rights is alleged as a result of the implementation of counter-terrorism measures linked to the use of security infrastructure, effective remedies before the competent authorities must exist.
-In addition, States should set up oversight mechanisms to review mechanisms and policies linked to the use of security infrastructure. - 10.
-Two aspects related to the use of security infrastructure are not dealt with in depth in this Guide, although they constitute key aspects of an effective counter-terrorism strategy.
+In addition, States should set up oversight mechanisms to review mechanisms and policies linked to the use of security infrastructure - 10.
+Two aspects related to the use of security infrastructure are not dealt with in depth in this Guide, although they constitute key aspects of an effective counterterrorism strategy.
 The first aspect is the impact that the measures adopted by States to combat terrorism related to security infrastructure may have on the enjoyment of economic, social and cultural rights.
 While these are not examined specifically in this Guide, they are referred to where necessary throughout.
 This aspect must be taken into consideration, as the promotion and protection of economic, social and cultural rights can be an important means of addressing conditions conducive to the spread of terrorism and hence of preventing acts of terrorism.14 The second aspect relates to the more indirect, perverse effect that may be a result of the design and use of security infrastructure, in that measures may have a disproportionate impact, in particular on the rights of certain categories of individuals and communities.
 This may lead to further marginalization, discrimination and, in extreme cases, radicalization within affected communities.
 It is therefore especially important that States pay particular attention to the design and implementation of security infrastructure.
+This Guide also does not address the issue of international humanitarian law, but where counter-terrorism occurs within the context of an armed conflict, international humanitarian law applies, in addition to international human rights law.
+International humanitarian law does not allow for derogation as it was specifically conceived for the emergency situations that armed conflicts constitute.